estherexantus/configure-ad/README.md

 <img src="https://i.imgur.com/z7cqW8Z.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Client-1 will need connect to DC-1 to ensure connectivity by pinging DC.
-So, you be receiving a request time out message.
+So, you should be receiving a request time out message.
 </p>
 <br />